yepzy/messy-client/readme.md

-# Learn Redux
+# Messy Client

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+#### Study project

+A React + Redux application of chatting, witn interaction with an API

 ## Running

 First `npm install` to grab all the necessary dependencies.

-Then run `npm start` and open <localhost:7770> in your browser.
+Then run `npm start` and open <localhost:3000> in your browser.

 ## Production Build